Mikolaj/horde-ad/README.md

 you are editing.
 Put big formatting changes in separate commits.

-Haddocks should be provided for all module headers and for all functions and types from most important modules.
+Haddocks should be provided for all module headers and for all functions and types, or at least main sections, from the most important modules.
 Apart of that, only particularly significant functions and types are distinguished by having a haddock.
 If minor ones have comments, they should not be haddocks and they are permitted to describe implementation details and be out of date.
 Prefer assertions instead of comments, unless too verbose.

 Copyright